paraxialio/documentation/docs/elixir/started.md

 - Asset management - A full inventory of all your Elixir projects
 - Network Scans - Determine which ports are open on your web server
 - Code Scans - Source code (SAST) and dependency (SCA) scanning
+- GitHub or GitLab App - Get security feedback in your pull request
 - License Scans - Determine which open source licenses are in use
-- GitHub or GitLab App
 - App Audit - A runtime inventory of all your dependency versions
 - Exploit Guard - runtime detection of deserialization exploits